By Jason Given · 2026-05-13 · 8 min read

 The First Home Guarantee (now expanded and unlimited) allows eligible first home buyers to purchase with just a 5% deposit without paying Lenders Mortgage Insurance (LMI).
 Previously there were place limits - the 2026 Budget removed them, meaning any eligible first home buyer can access the scheme regardless of when they apply.
 Income limits no longer apply.

-The First Home Guarantee is available through approved lenders — Lendology can apply on your behalf as part of your home loan application.
+The First Home Guarantee is available through participating lenders - Lendology can apply on your behalf as part of your home loan application.
 Help to Buy is managed through Housing Australia and requires a separate application.
 Lendology can advise which scheme is most beneficial for your situation and help you navigate both processes simultaneously.